Trading System Development and Research Notes (1)

 Conclusion 2-2

 Conclusion 2-2: There is a time lag of a few seconds.
-However, I need detailed price data to determine if it's the cause.
-I'll investigate it in the next article.
+However, detailed price data is needed to determine if this is the cause.
+I'll prepare it and verify by the next time.